aleff-github/my-flipper-shits/SendSignalMessages_Windows/README.md

-# Send Signal Messages - BADUSB ✅
+# Send Signal Messages - BadUSB ✅

 A script used to impersonate another person in sending a message via the Signal application.